Hrabal/TemPy/README.md

 ```

-..or if you feel jQuery-ish you can use:
+...or if you feel jQuery-ish you can use:
 ```python
 container_div.children()
 container_div.first()